david-mears/portfolio/README.md

 Git clone this repo, and cd into it.

 Create and activate your favourite virtual environment for Python.

+At least on Windows, pytorch must be installed before fastai.
+Choose the correct installation [here](https://pytorch.org/get-started/locally/)

 Then: